Kvintasz/DesignPatterns_FactoryMethod/README.md

 		void Moving();
 	}

-The ducks, dogs and snakes derive from this common interface.
+The ducks, dogs and snakes derive from this common interface and implement it.

 	class Dog : IAnimal
 	{